Bowel problems towards the end of life

 Constipation can be very uncomfortable.
 It can cause bloating, pain and make you feel or be sick.

-There are different things that can cause constipation.
-You may be more likely to get constipation if you are not moving around or eating much, or are dehydrated.
+You may be more likely to get constipation it if you aren’t moving around or eating much, or are dehydrated.
 It can help to drink plenty of fluids, if you can.
-Try having small, frequent sips.

-You may also get constipation if you are taking strong painkillers called opioids, such as morphine.
+You may get constipation if you are taking strong painkillers called opioids, such as morphine.
 You should be given medicines called laxatives to take with opioids.
 These prevent constipation.
-If you are able to, take the laxatives regularly.
-If you are unable to take laxatives, it is important to continue taking the opioid painkillers, as your medical team recommend.
+Take the laxatives regularly.
+If you can’t take laxatives, it is important to continue taking the opioid painkillers, and speak to your medical team.
+They may be able to help you find a way to deal with the constipation.

 Diarrhoea

-Diarrhoea can mean you need to rush to the toilet, and can cause stomach cramps.
-It can be unpleasant.
-There are different things that can cause it, such as the cancer, some medicines, or an infection.
+Diarrhoea can be caused by different things, such as the cancer, some medicines, or an infection.

-If your diarrhoea doesn’t get better or you have diarrhoea several times a day, tell your GP or nurse.
-They will work out what’s causing it, and give you medicine to stop it.
+If you have diarrhoea that doesn’t get better, or you have diarrhoea several times a day, tell your GP or nurse.

 Dehydration